 Keywords and Traffic

-Organic keywords and organic traffic are very good indicators of a site’s overall health, although they aren’t terribly accurate measures of the actual traffic and keywords a site has (i.e. Organic traffic is an estimated monthly figure).
+Organic keywords and Organic traffic (from search) are very good indicators of a site’s overall health, although they are not terribly accurate measures of the actual traffic and keywords a site has (i.e. Organic traffic is an estimated monthly figure).
 These metrics tend to be on the conservative side, but that doesn’t mean they aren’t very useful.
 This is how they appear on the Ahrefs Site Explorer metrics dashboard:

 Of course, you want to see higher numbers of traffic and keywords.
 Sites with high amounts of traffic and keywords are usually healthy.

-We look here at the beginning of the site’s analysis is to compare the amount of traffic and the keywords that the site has to the amount of referring domains or links that the site has.
+We look at these specific metrics at the beginning of an Ahrefs site audit to compare the amount of traffic and the keywords that the site has to the amount of referring domains or links that the site has.

-If you see that a site has 400 backlinks and almost no traffic, there’s probably some kind of problem.
-Maybe they’re over-optimized or have a penalty or spammy links – it’s something you’d have to look into a little bit more.
+If you see that a site has 400 backlinks and almost no search traffic, there’s probably some kind of problem.
+Maybe they are over-optimized, have a penalty, or spammy link profile – it is something you need to look into a little bit more.

-Last, we have the traffic value.
-This is not a terribly useful metric to us, and we don’t really pay much attention to it.
-It’s an estimation of the Adwords budget you’d need to get the same amount of traffic from a site’s organic rankings in the search engine results pages.
+Lastly, we have the Traffic value.
+This is not a terribly useful metric to us, and we do not really pay much attention to it.
+Traffic value is basically an estimation of the Adwords budget you would need in order to get the same amount of organic traffic from a site’s organic rankings in the search engine results pages.
 This particular site has a Traffic value over $20K.
 This is a respectable figure but just remember that Traffic value is a somewhat unreliable metric.

 Backlink Profile Graphs